Release date of the second season of the Umbrella Academy | Action, cast, trailer - Mash Viral

 – Umbrella Academy (@UmbrellaAcad), June 15, 2019

-In June 2019, the cast released a video of their first cast read-through, while a recent cast selfie posted on Netflix UK’s Instagram account indicated that the new series would be “coming soon”.
+But in June 2019, the performers shared a video of their first cast reading, while a recent cast selfie posted on Netflix UK’s Instagram account indicated that the new series would be released “soon.”

-Regarding the future schedule, comic series creator Way previously said he wanted the Netflix series to avoid overtaking the books – as was the case with the last Game of Thrones series.
+Regarding the future schedule, comic book co-writer Way previously said he wanted to avoid the Netflix series overtaking the books – as was the case with the last Game of Thrones series.

 The first two volumes of the Umbrella Academy were published in 2008 before there was a ten-year hiatus, while Way focused on other projects.